 Authority control for archives

-Libraries often need to consider how archival authority structures complement bibliographic authority records and how these can work together in their discovery system.
+Libraries may need to consider how archival authority structures complement bibliographic authority records and how these can work together in their discovery system.
 Many libraries, especially within academic institutions, coexist with archives, which often means that bibliographic records for traditional library materials must also commingle with descriptions of archival materials, whether within the library catalog, through a discovery layer, or in other applications.
-While collection-level MARC records for archival materials may reside in the library catalog to allow for books and related archival materials to both be found within the same information search, the finding aid remains “the preferred method for describing archival materials.”
+Finding aids are a common discovery tool used to describe archival and manuscript collections.
+This description can be hierarchical in nature, often divided into related records within series and sub-series, and sometimes described down to the item level, allowing for relationships between materials within the collection to be preserved and contextual information to be demonstrated.
+While collection-level MARC records for archival materials may reside in the library catalog to allow for both books and related archival materials to be found within the same information search, the finding aid remains “the preferred method for describing archival materials.”
 Finding aids generally reside outside of the library catalog in another description platform such as an archival management system like ArchivesSpace or in a web-based discovery tool.

 Authority work for archival materials must often be undertaken in multiple realms.
-The collection description in the library catalog will usually conform to traditional library authority control procedures and utilize authorized terms from library authority thesauri.
+The collection description in the library catalog will usually conform to traditional library authority control procedures and utilize authorized access points from library authority thesauri.
 The corresponding archival description within the library’s finding aids database also benefits from authority control.
 Archival authority records describe persons, families, and corporate entities associated with a body of archival materials and may be created utilizing the content standard in Part II of Describing Archives: A Content Standard (DACS), supported through the structural standard Encoded Archival Context-Corporate Bodies, Persons, and Families (EAC-CPF).

 The relationship between archival authorities and library authorities has evolved in recent decades, as the concept of “context control” comes to fruition, especially through the archival authority record’s inclusion of “administrative histories and biographical sketches of organizations or individuals who create records” and its documentation of “the relationships between records creators and the records themselves.”
 One noteworthy development in the realm of archival authorities is the international cooperative program Social Network and Archival Context (SNAC), which matches archival authority records from various institutions against the Library of Congress Name Authority File and other sources of authorities to merge records for the same entities.
 This allows for archival authority descriptions to be linked with related archive, library and museum resources, demonstrating the power of coordination between library and archival authority control practices.